 injuries by 85%.

+Look for labels that give age recommendations and use that information as a guide.
 The packaging has important information about whether the toy will be safe for your child.
 Make sure that the toy is nontoxic and age appropriate for your child.
 Even if you think your child is smart enough or ready, the age guidelines are there for a reason.
 Also, read the directions so you can show your child how to properly use the toy.

 5. Listen for loud noise.